404pandas/react-portfolio/NOTESbuild-components.md

 	);
   };
 `
-Where it goes- Below the <a> tag on Navbar.js
-What it does- Renders an accessible `<a>` element with a real `href` that points to the resource it's linked to The links will be <h1> elements with page names that redirect people to the different "pages" on my portfolio
+Where it goes- Below the <a> tag on Navbar.js, before the closing div What it does- Renders an accessible `<a>` element with a real `href` that points to the resource it's linked to The links will be <h1> elements with page names that redirect people to the different "pages" on my portfolio